larsulbricht/awesome-digital-assets/readme.md

   - [Project Promissa](https://www.bis.org/about/bisih/topics/fmis/promissa.htm) - The project experiments with the concept of synchronisation, in which transactions settle using central bank money (reserves kept by commercial banks in the central bank) in an RTGS system.
     - [Project Promissa: Final Project Report](https://www.bis.org/publ/othp93.pdf)

-  - [Project Polaris](https://www.bis.org/about/bisih/topics/cbdc/polaris.htm) - Project Polaris, from the BIS Innovation Hub Nordic Centre, is focused on designing secure and resilient CBDC systems, online and offline.
+  - [Project Polaris](https://www.bis.org/about/bisih/topics/cbdc/polaris.htm) - Project Polaris is focused on designing secure and resilient CBDC systems, online and offline.
 Over several workstreams, Project Polaris will provide central banks with the essential information needed to inform decision-making, architecture, design, implementation planning and investments.
   - [Project Jura](https://www.bis.org/about/bisih/topics/cbdc/jura.htm) - Project Jura explores the direct transfer of euro and Swiss franc wholesale central bank digital currencies (wCBDCs) between French and Swiss commercial banks on a single DLT platform operated by a third party.
-It continues the experimentation under Project Helvetia and is part of a series of wholesale CBDC experiments initiated by the BdF in 2020.
+It continues the experimentation under Project Helvetia.
   - [Project Helvetia](https://www.bis.org/about/bisih/topics/cbdc/helvetia.htm) - Project Helvetia started a multi-phase investigation by the BIS Innovation Hub, the Swiss National Bank (SNB) and the financial infrastructure operator SIX.
-The project explored how central banks could offer settlement in central bank money in a future with more tokenised financial assets based on distributed ledger technology (DLT), focusing on operational, legal and policy questions.
+The project explored how central banks could offer settlement in central bank money in a future with more tokenised financial assets.
   - [Project Icebreaker](https://www.bis.org/publ/othp61.htm) - Project Icebreaker explored a specific way to interlink rCBDC systems (the hub-and-spoke solution) with several additional features that would allow the Icebreaker model to be readily scaled up.
   - [Project Meridian](https://www.bis.org/about/bisih/topics/fmis/meridian.htm) - The project experiments with the concept of synchronisation, in which transactions settle using central bank money (reserves kept by commercial banks in the central bank) in an RTGS system.
       - [Project Meridian: Final Project Report](https://www.bis.org/publ/othp63.pdf)